-Importance of workflows
+Importance of workflows.

-Figure 8 also shows that IT respondents from topperforming companies are significantly more likely than those in mainstream companies to give their companies the highest rating for access to insights (46% vs. 26%), something that requires the right combination of technology and collaborative workflows.
+Figure 8 also shows that IT respondents from topperforming companies are significantly more likely than those in mainstream companies to give their companies the highest rating for access to insights (46 vs. 26 percent), something that requires the right combination of technology and collaborative workflows.

 Solutions that facilitate more agile processes while creating visibility for all key stakeholders are key.
-IT teams should be leading the charge to ensure their organisations have the right infrastructure to deliver projects that come in on time, on budget and with the desired scope.
+IT teams should be leading the charge to ensure their organizations have the right infrastructure to deliver projects that come in on time and on budget-and with the desired scope.
 As part of this effort, companies also need the right technology to drive CX initiatives, and high-performing businesses are benefiting from significant IT involvement on this front.

-As illustrated in Figure 9, top-performing companies are significantly more likely than mainstream companies to 'strongly agree' that CX priorities are pushing their IT/Tech team to work more closely with other parts of the business (59% vs. 44%), and that their IT/Tech team is involved in decision-making around choosing and implementing CX technology (56% vs. 44%).
+As illustrated in Figure 9, top-performing companies are significantly more likely than mainstream companies to "strongly agree" that CX priorities are pushing their IT or tech team to work more closely with other parts of the business (59 vs. 44 percent), and that their IT or tech team is involved in decision-making around choosing and implementing CX technology (56 vs. 44 percent).